-The popularity of Nordic skiing has taken off since the pandemic began.
-Take a look on most used gear sites, or even at most outdoor stores, and you’ll find a huge shortage of cross country skis, poles, and boots.
+The popularity of Nordic skiing has taken off.
+Take a look on most used gear sites, or even at most outdoor stores, and you’ll find a huge shortage of cross-country skis, poles, and boots.
 In a way, it’s incredible.
 The industry is finally catching up with production, and we’re being left with a massive amount of gear that is optimal for the sports that we want to explore in the wintertime.

-Whether you’re just getting into cross country skiing, or it’s a sport that you’ve loved since childhood, knowing the right poles to buy will truly shift your experience on the trails.
+Whether you’re just getting into cross-country skiing, or it’s a sport that you’ve loved since childhood, knowing the right poles to buy will truly shift your experience on the trails.
 At first glance, they seem like a simple, almost unimportant piece of gear in the grand scheme of things.
 In reality, they can greatly influence your efficiency, power, and stability while skiing.
-From skate skiing to classic nordic, you’ll find that having the right poles makes all the
+From skate skiing to classic Nordic, you’ll find that having the right poles makes all the difference.